Montenegrin nationalist protests (2020–2022): Protests

-Bogetići blocade
+Bogetići blockade

 At the exit from Nikšić, the main road to Podgorica was blocked, because a group of demonstrators was stopped by the police.
 On that occasion, there was an incident in which a government vehicle also participated.
 Two protesters climbed on the hood of the vehicle, not allowing him to pass.
 However, the driver of the official vehicle started and both protesters fell on the asphalt.
-Later, it was announced that a passenger in the car was daughter of the Prime Minister Zdravko Krivokapić, who responded to this incident by calling an incident an "attack on a government vehicle", stating that will not allow "savagery and lawlessness", as well as accusing President Milo Đukanović as the main culprit of the protests and tensions.
-At the same location, protesters attacked and injured two members of the Montenegrin army.
+Later, it was announced that a passenger in the car was the daughter of the Prime Minister Zdravko Krivokapić, who responded to this incident by calling an incident an "attack on a government vehicle", stating that will not allow "savagery and lawlessness", as well as accusing President Milo Đukanović as the main culprit of the protests and tensions.
+At the same location, protesters attacked and injured two members of the Montenegrin army who provoked protestors by showing Serbian three-finger salute.

 The protesters blocked the Podgorica–Nikšić road again on 9 and 10 April, for which the Nikšić police prosecuted two people, and filed misdemeanor charges against nine other people.
-On 11 April, around 10 protests attacked and beat up a bystander in Berane.
+On 11 April, around ten protests attacked and beat up a bystander in Berane.

 On 9 May, the incident in Bogetići received its first epilogue - the Department for Internal Control of Police Work determined that there was a grounded suspicion that a police officer from the Nikšić Police Station, SG and an officer of the Police Administration (UP) - the driver of the protected person Dražen Jeknić acted unprofessionally while securing the route and driving the Government car in which the daughter of Prime Minister Zdravko Krivokapić was.
-The footage of the incident shows Government "Mercedes" having a close encounter with the crowd, and then two participants in the blockade - B.V. and L.V. sitting on the hood of the official car, with the intention of stopping the movement, but also as the driver of the protected person accelerates abruptly at one point, which is why the two of them fall on the road and only by sheer luck pass with minor injuries.

-The total roadblock of Podgorica-Niksic road it was temporarily dismissed after days of protests, after the controversial bylaws were removed from the Government sessions.
+The total roadblock of Podgorica-Niksic road was temporarily dismissed after days of protests, after the controversial bylaws were removed from the Government sessions.